Alex McLeish has been appointed the new manager of Nottingham Forest.

 The Scot has been out of football since being sacked by Villa at the end of last season after 11 months at the helm.

 "I've had time away from the game and now feel refreshed and ready to go," he added.

 "I can't wait to get started and I'm looking forward to meeting the players, talking to them and taking my first training session."

-"The 53-year-old Scot will begin work at the City Ground tomorrow (Friday) and will be in charge for Saturday's home game against Crystal Palace."
+A statement on Forest's website said: "The 53-year-old Scot will begin work at the City Ground tomorrow (Friday) and will be in charge for Saturday's home game against Crystal Palace."